singularityhub/singularity-cli/docs/README.md

 This code base is still being developed!

 ## What is Singularity Python
 Singularity Python is a Python API to work with the <a href="https://singularityware.github.io" target="_blank">Singularity</a> open source software.
 Are you a scientist or developer?
-You likely will be most interested in the ability to interact with Singularity containers from within python, and your own Python scripts.
+You likely will be most interested in the ability to interact with Singularity containers from your own Python scripts.

 ## Getting Started